MayanLeavitt/Enhancing-X-ray-Image-Text-Matching/README.md

 <h2 id="comparison"> :bar_chart: Comparison </h2>

-All the matrices here are of matching image to the right text.
-Higher R@K means better retrieval.
+Here is an evaluation of the model's ability to match the image with the correct text.
+A higher R@K value indicates improved retrieval performance, indicating a better alignment between the image and the corresponding text.

 Here is a comparison of the basic models, which trained only on one type of image (frontal or lateral).
-Those are matrices of matching image to the right text.

 | Image type        | Loss           | R@1        | R@5           | R@10        |
 | ---------------- |:-----------------:| :-----------------:| :-----------------:| :-----------------:|